 Several small museums and showcases have taken root in town: the War Museum has a chilling and fascinating collection of discarded weaponry from Cambodia's sad past, including a Russian helicopter, guns and missile launchers, and a sobering exhibit of just about every kind of sadistic land mine ever created.
 Siem Reap is also home to the Killing Fields Memorial, a small shrine on the grounds of a Buddhist temple adjacent to one of many body disposal sites for the Khmer Rouge campaign of genocide.
 A small pagoda is filled with human bones, a silent testament to a world that turned its attention away from the cruel deaths of millions of Cambodians.

 Where We Shine: Purple Dragon highlights unique and offbeat aspects of Cambodian life that most tourists overlook.
 We use only LGBT- friendly hotels, so couples never suffer embarrassing moments.
 Your tour is private, which gives you maximum flexibility and the undivided attention of our local guides.
-Our guests often remark that the highlight of their holiday was the charming company of our trained guides and their superlative insights into Cambodian culture.
+Our guests often tell us that the highlight of their holiday was the charming company of our trained guides and their superlative insights into Cambodian culture.